kedars/esp-jumpstart-book/docs/en/rst/gettingstarted.rst

    the vTaskDelay function for putting the thread to sleep for 5 seconds.
 Details of the FreeRTOS APIs are available at: https://www.freertos.org/a00106.html

+For ESP8266: ESP8266 has a single core, thus the FreeRTOS kernel and the main task run on the same core.

 Progress so far
 ---------------